-The Bible doesn’t talk about everything, but everything it talks about is absolutely true.
+It’s been said, The Bible doesn’t talk about everything, but everything it talks about is absolutely true.
 And there is enough information about the old serpent and father of lies in the Scriptures for us to be well informed.

 Names of Satan

 Satan is called by many names.
 This should be no surprise, for Satan is the author of confusion.
 The Bible refers to Satan as: